e271828e/Flight.jl/docs/notes/design/framework_design.md

 To be settled in subsequent sessions:

-- **Stopped-sim services, remainder.** The condition substrate and boundary zero are settled (§16, rows 63–67).
-Remaining: slot-initialization totality enforcement before the first boundary (§14.3's probe-value leak barrier;
-  the services own the trace header's slot capture, §12.3, §17.4); the trim client loop (decision-variable spelling, the optimizer seam — NLopt or a replaceable backend — commit/failure semantics); the linearization client (surface selectors replacing `get_x_ss`/`assign_x_ss!`, labels for control
+- **Stopped-sim services, remainder.** The condition substrate, boundary zero and slot totality are settled (§16, rows 63–68).
+Remaining: the trim client loop (decision-variable spelling, the optimizer seam — NLopt or a replaceable backend — commit/failure semantics); the linearization client (surface selectors replacing `get_x_ss`/`assign_x_ss!`, labels for control